How to Put Dog Tag on the Collar

 How to Attach Tags onto Dog’s Collar?

-These can be attached using S-hooks and split rings; however, all dog tags do not come with these.
-In some cases, you may need to purchase the rings separately.
 Other than the split rings, you can also use a clip.
 For proper attachment, you will need pliers or nose pliers to be more specific, your canine’s collar, a tag, D-rings, Split rings, and S-hook or clip attachment.

 Following is a list of steps you can follow to firmly attach to your canine’s collar.

 Step 1: Take off your pet’s collar and spread it horizontally.
 While it is certainly possible to attach a tag while your pooch is still wearing the collar, it can be difficult for you and uncomfortable for your pet.
-Dogs simply do not like to stay still for long; therefore, if you want to do a satisfactory job of attaching the tag, it is best to remove it from your pet first.

 If you prefer putting this on without removing the collar, then ask your pet to sit and face him from the front.

 Step 2: Next, you will decide where the tag goes.
 Dog collars come in multiple types, and not all are compatible with engraved tags.
-For example, choke collars consist of a chain and two loops.
-This type of chain needs to move smoothly for perfect operation.
+Choke collars consist of a chain and two loops.

-Adding a tag is not recommended because it can get stuck and these collars are not for long-term use, these should be used strictly when you are taking your pet out on a walk.
+When you are taking your pet out on a walk.
 If you must attach, then your pet should wear another collar for the tag and leash attachment.

 Many of them have D-rings for ID and tag attachments.
 If your pet’s collar has one, then that is where the metal tag will go.
-Do not put this directly on the strap, as it will be really uncomfortable for your pet and will constantly stick to his neck.

 Step 3: Slip the tag onto a split ring; the method is pretty simple and just like putting keys in a keyring.
 These split rings are available in multiple thicknesses, and you should buy one that can easily hold.
-Once the tag has been attached to this ring, you can now repeat the method with a D-ring.

-Some people also consider using an S-hook.
-It usually comes between the D-ring and the split ring.
-S-hooks are used when you have more than one tag.
-To attach these, open the S-hook on one side, insert the tag with the split ring such that it moves easily.
 Close the side firmly using pliers and repeat for the other side with the D-ring.
 You can also choose to attach the tag using a pet clip.
 These are even easier to put on, and you will not need to use pliers.

 Step 4: Once the tag and the split ring is in place, you can put the collar back on your pooch.
 Make sure the collar is fit such that you are able to slip in two fingers between your pet’s fur and the collar strap.
-If you cannot do that, it means the collar is too tight and will cause difficulty in breathing and movement.

-Similarly, if it is too loose, your canine might be able to take it off.
 Once the collar is secure, you can now take your pet for a worry-free walk.
 Many pet parents also consider adding multiple tags.

 If you intend on doing the same, make sure to get a ring or pet clip large enough for all.
-Lastly, when introducing your pooch to a tag, you need to know that when the tag moves and makes noise, your pet may get alarmed at first.
-Therefore, it is ideal to put on ID tags after your canine has been collar trained.
+When introducing your pooch to a tag, you need to know that when the tag moves and makes noise, your pet may get alarmed at first.

-You can also consider getting a noiseless material like silicon.
 When it comes to the info you should put on the tag, consider including an address, an active phone number, and other information like your pet’s vaccination and microchip details.
-It is not recommended to enter the pet’s name as it may allow the wrong person to lure your canine.

 Benefits of Using Dog Tags on Collar